 You can grow carrots from seed collected yourself, you will need to let a few plants go to seed.
 Wait until the seed sets and then collect it in a paper bag for planting next season.

-Planting Carrot Seeds
+When to plant Carrot Seeds

 Prepare the soil well, dig it over, remove weeds and make the soil loose and friable by digging well rotted compost and a little aged cow manure.
 Do not add to much manure and fertiliser as this can lead to woody carrots.